What to Look for When Shopping for Car Insurance: Complete Guide

 How often should I shop for new car insurance quotes?

 You should compare quotes at least once a year — ideally 30–60 days before your policy renewal date.
 Major life changes like moving, buying a new car, getting married, or adding a teen driver are also great triggers to re-shop.
-Loyalty doesn't always pay: insurers often offer their best rates to new customers, meaning long-term policyholders can end up overpaying significantly over time.
+Loyalty doesn't always pay: a 2025 survey showed that 92% of drivers who switched insurers saved money, meaning long-term policyholders can end up overpaying significantly over time.
+Our annual policy review checklist can help you stay on top of coverage changes and rate opportunities every year.

 Compare Car Insurance Rates in Ohio